Milan Pavkov

-Milan Pavkov (Милан Павков; born 9 February 1994) is a Serbian professional footballer who plays as a striker for Saudi club Al-Fayha in Saudi Professional League.
+Milan Pavkov (Милан Павков; born 9 February 1994) is a Serbian professional footballer who plays as a centre forward for Čukarički.

 Club career

 ČSK Čelarevo

 After episodes with FK Novi Sad and FK Mladost Bački Petrovac, Pavkov joined ČSK Čelarevo for the 2013–14 season.
 In the first season playing for new club, Pavkov made 27 appearances and scored 8 goals.
 After the 2014–15 season, in which Pavkov finished as the best goalscorer of the Serbian League Vojvodina with 18 goals in 27 matches, ČSK Čelarevo was promoted in the First League.

 Vojvodina

 After solid games with ČSK Čelarevo, Pavkov went on trial with Vojvodina in the summer of 2015, and later signed a contract.
 He made his Serbian SuperLiga debut in a match against Mladost Lučani, played on 9 August 2015.
 On 2 June 2016, Pavkov and Vojvodina mutually terminated their contract.

 Radnički Niš

 On 4 July 2016, Pavkov signed a three-year contract with Serbian SuperLiga side Radnički Niš.
 Pavkov scored 2 goals against Voždovac on 10 September 2016, being nominated for the best player of the 8th SuperLiga fixture.
 He also scored 3 more goals until the end of 2016, in matches against Partizan, Rad and Red Star Belgrade.